domichal/launcher/README.md

 Mylauncher has a few improvements over the original but does not differ functionally from it.
 It can be used side by side with original launchers (launcher and launchergo) and they can all be switched between easily with an available script.
 It can also run on it's own, however it's advised to keep the original launcher intact to keep the functionality up to date with oncoming clockworkpi additions.

-#Screenshots
+# Screenshots

 [TODO] to be updated
 ![Screenshot](https://github.com/clockworkpi/GameShellDocs/blob/master/screenshot.png)

-#Why?
+# Why?

 Disorganised, growing list of items on the main page and updates regularily messing with my tidying ups.

 I wanted to be able to keep my homescreen tidy and all the mess hidden but I didn't want to miss out on what clockworkpi adds so wanted to be able to update the GameShell too without a hassle.

-I use this launcher on my GameShell for a while now and am pretty happy with it, so thought I might as well to bring it to a shareable state for others that might enjoy using it too.

-#Features
+# Features

 * User Menu is moved outside the repository for a complete separation*
 * Alternative launcher switcher added